Kamal Hadden: Kansas City Chiefs

 Hadden was selected by the Kansas City Chiefs in the sixth round (211th overall) of the 2024 NFL draft.
 He was waived on August 27, 2024.

 Green Bay Packers

 Hadden was signed by the Green Bay Packers to their practice squad on August 30, 2024.
 He was elevated to the active roster for Week 4 in September and Week 9 in November 2024.
-He signed a reserve/future contract on January 13, 2025.
+Hadden signed a reserve/future contract with Green Bay on January 13, 2025.

+Hadden made 10 appearances for the Packers in 2025, recording five total tackles prior to being carted off the field in Week 17 against the Baltimore Ravens.
+He was placed on injured reserve after being diagnosed with a season-ending ankle injury on December 30, 2025.